oroinc/documentation/commerce/admin_guide/websites/manage.rst

 3. On the website details page, click |IcConfig| **Edit Frontend Menu**.

-   Now you are redirected to the list of OroCommerce Storefront menus:
+   Now you are redirected to the list of OroCommerce storefront menus:

    .. image:: /admin_guide/img/websites/front_menu.png
-      :alt: The list of OroCommerce Storefront menus
+      :alt: The list of OroCommerce storefront menus

 4. Click on the menu to start customizing it: